jethrodaniel/we-have-ai-at-home/README.md

 # we have AI at home

-A local AI chatbot web app.
+An AI chatbot web app.

 ## tech stack